sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 I also have a LaMetric notification in place, as you can see in a picture at the beginning of this post.

-You have the possibility to pushes messages to your LaMetric clock through and integration:
+You have the possibility to push messages to your LaMetric clock through an integration:

 https://www.home-assistant.io/integrations/lametric/